-This qualification gives students essential skills that they need in an age of continuous technological development.
+This qualification will give students essential skills that they are going to need in this new age of technology and the internet.
 Computer Science is changing everything, with software revolutionising the way we work and live.
 The course will prepare students for a digital future.

-A personal computer (Windows operating system) with Internet access to ensure that homework can be completed and for teacher resources to be shared and viewed.
-Students should download Python software (3.6 version or later) ready for programming at home.
+A personal computer (Windows operating system) to ensure that homework can be completed and for teacher resources to be shared/viewed, as well as for students to practise programming.
+Students should download Pycharm Community (Jetbrains) and python (3.6 version or later) software ready for programming at home.
 All other equipment will be provided.